You have likely heard someone referred to as “toxic” before, this means they are exhibiting toxic traits.

 It is just mean!

-We do all exhibit some of these behaviors occasionally
+We all exhibit some of these toxic traits occasionally

 The truth is that no one always looks at the positive side of things.

-There are moments where negativity or even realism creeps into our outlooks.
+There are moments when negativity or even realism creeps into our outlooks.

 That type of doubt and hesitation can keep us safe, help us make smart decisions, and think things through.